department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 We'll address this challenge with the following high-level approach:

 - **Codebase Quality**: Assist developers and reviewers by maintaining a consistent level of quality.

+- **Product Integrity**: Protect downstream consumers and users by testing our output.

+- **Documentation and Transparency**: Document our assumptions about third-party modules, report our metrics, and stay transparent.

+### Codebase Quality
 - **Static Testing**: Use type checking, linting, and other forms of static analysis to reduce the prevalence of common programming bugs, enforce stylistic consistency to guard against developer confusion, and prevent the accumulation of cruft.
 - **Unit Testing**: Make writing unit tests easy, clean, and intuitive.
 Reducing the burden of writing unit tests should have dramatic positive effects on confidence in the codebase.
 - **Integration Testing**: Support and encourage writing integration tests for improving confidence in internal systems.
 - **Test Coverage**: Aim for 100% test coverage for unit and integration tests.
 Accept no less than the current coverage, minus a percentage point or two.
 - **Regression Testing**: Require that bugfixes include regression tests to prevent the bug from emerging again.

-- **Product Integrity**: Protect downstream consumers and users by testing our output.
-  - **End-to-End Testing**: Make writing end-to-end tests straightforward, efficient, and effective.
-We should never fear that merging a PR will have an adverse effect on our users.
-  - **Behavioral Testing**: Insist on tests covering adherence to behavioral contracts.
-We must be able to confirm consistency of the end user experience without manual testing.
-  - **Accessibility Testing**: We have a legal and moral responsibility to adhere to guidelines and best practices.
-  - **Load Testing**: Guard against performance regressions and identify bottlenecks before they cause issues.

-- **Documentation and Transparency**: Document our assumptions about third-party modules, report our metrics, and stay transparent.
-  - **Learning Testing**: When a new module or API is added to the codebase, learn it by writing tests rather than in throwaway scripts or playgrounds, and keep them in the codebase!
-  - **Boundary Testing**: Identify critical functionality, API schemas, and so forth, and write tests to confirm their content and behavior.
-  - **Reporting and Logging**: Metrics should be reported upstream and stored so that we can directly perceive and compare performance of the tests and the application itself over time.

-### Codebase Quality

 #### Static Testing